danx0r/Dot/README.md

 ####Dot

-it started simply enough...
 I wanted to combine the features of Python classes and dicts.
 Javascript objects allow you to mix dot and subscript syntax, like so:

     foo = {}
     foo.abc = 123